 4. Strong Girl Bong-soon (2017)

-One of the most watched K-dramas on Netflix as of today, ‘Strong Girl Bong-soon’ follows the narrative of the titular Bong-soon, a girl who was born with superhuman strength, something that runs in her family and passed on to all the females i.e. is matriarchial in nature.
-Given her capabilities, Bong-soon aspires big and wants to marry a guy with similar characteristics and has her crush on a police officer Guk-doo.
-She lands at a bodyguard’s job to a rich business magnate and CEO of a gaming firm and starts having a love-hate relationship with him while trying to fight criminal activities in her vicinity.
-A one-of-its-kind storyline, combined with sharp characterizations and a playful, fast-paced script have made sure ‘Strong Girl Bong-soon’ to retain the position of one of the most popular tv dramas in Korea as of today.
+One of the most watched K-dramas on Netflix, ‘Strong Girl Bong-soon’ follows the narrative of the titular Bong-soon, a girl who was born with superhuman strength, something that runs in her family and is passed on to all the females i.e. is matriarchal in nature.
+Given her capabilities, Bong-soon aspires big and wants to marry a guy with similar characteristics and has a crush on a police officer Guk-doo.
+She becomes a bodyguard to a rich business magnate and CEO of a gaming firm and starts having a love-hate relationship with him while trying to fight criminal activities in her vicinity.
+A one-of-its-kind storyline, combined with sharp characterizations and a playful, fast-paced script ensure that ‘Strong Girl Bong-soon’ retains its position as one of the most popular TV dramas in Korea.
 Worry not, it is available on Netflix for you to binge.

 Read More: Best Korean Horror Movies of All Time